 Accounts in the NETID Active Directory (AD) that are considered inactive will be disabled and accounts that have been disabled for a year will be deleted.

-Note the disabled and deleted states pertain only to use of accounts in NETID AD and UW Azure AD.
+Note the disabled and deleted states pertain only to use of accounts in NETID AD and UW Entra ID.
 Other uses of a UW NetID aren’t impacted.

 Reactivate an account

 To reactivate a disabled or deleted NETID AD account change the password.

 If you have forgotten the password or need more information refer to About UW NetIDs.

 After you have changed the password, there may be some latency for related capabilities: